andycroll/andycroll.com/_posts/2023/2023-03-13-assign-a-default-to-an-attribute-active-record.md

 ## Use…

-…the attribute API from Active Record:
+…the Attribute API from Active Record:

 ```ruby
 class Message